Here are some key terms you should know:

 Program of All-Inclusive Care for the Elderly (PACE)

-Referred to as CalPACE in California, this is a Medi-Cal program that coordinates heathcare services for older adults who would otherwise be unable to safely live on their own.
+Referred to as CalPACE in California, this is a Medi-Cal program that coordinates heathcare services for adults aged 55 or older who would otherwise be unable to safely live on their own.
 The program uses a team approach to provide the extra support patients need to remain in their own homes instead of a skilled nursing facility.

 A referral is written permission from the patient’s primary care provider allowing the patient to see a specialist or receive a medical service, often for a specific medical condition.
 Many insurance plans will only cover the cost of this specialized care if the patient has received a referral.